matthieukomorowski/mimic_workshop/README.md

 ## Analysing the data using IPython Notebook

 To analyse the data using IPython Notebook, we suggest installing the Anaconda package (Python 3.5) from https://www.continuum.io/downloads.
+It's a large file, it will take a while to download and install!

-Once it's installed, launch '' then open the IPython notebook (.ipynb) file 01-example-patient-heart-failure.ipynb (found in the folder you downloaded earlier).
+Once it's installed, launch '' then open the IPython notebook (.ipynb) file 'mimic_workshop.ipynb' (found in the folder you downloaded earlier).

 ## Getting access to the full MIMIC-III dataset